-We offer relationship and life coaching to individuals in all 50 states.
+We offer online courses and relationship coaching to individuals in all 50 states.
 We also provide licensed therapy services to couples, families, and individuals in Utah (in-person or online), Alaska, Iowa, Michigan, Missouri, New Mexico, Oklahoma, Pennsylvania, and West Virginia (online only).

 How much do you charge per session?